 “Say you’re focused on reducing the rate of hypertension in an area and you’re a part of a large collaborative effort when all of a sudden there’s an epidemic.
 Many of your community partners might have to shift their focus to those priorities, leaving you stranded.”

 In conjunction with the above challenge, in an environment with fixed resources, including people, space, and time, it’s likely you’ll constantly be looking for new people to develop or sustain the work you’re doing.
-This can become challenging and force you to prioritize more effectively, Dr. Maniar says.
+This can become challenging and force you to prioritize more effectively, Maniar adds.

 Important Skills for Working in Urban Health